Sergei Zakharov (singer): Biography

 In 1974 he was the winner of music competitions Golden Orpheus and Sopot International Song Festival.

 Beginning in 1985, he worked independently, first with his own band, then since 1991, with pianist Alexander Kogan.

 Curator of the International Festival of Russian Song of Great Britain since 2011.

-He died on February 14, 2019, at the age of 68 in a hospital in Moscow from heart failure.
+He died of heart failure on 14 February 2019, at the age of 68, in a hospital in Moscow.